Jessyjias/queens_comp_bio_lab/README.md

 # Queens Computational Biology Lab
-POLE gene mutation detection project documentation and code.
+This repository contains the code and resources for the ongoing project: Analysis of POLE gene mutations and detection of cancer-driving mutations using mutational signature exposures.

+For documentation purposes only.